 According to statistics, the more alcohol you drink the more risk of developing breast cancer.
 Researchers believe that alcohol increases estrogen levels, but they seem to differ about the amount of alcohol that increases the risk of getting the disease.
 Some researchers say that moderate amounts are unsafe while others say that drinking 2 bottles of wine might improve your chances of avoiding the disease.
 Doctors generally agree that drinking 14 small glasses of wine over a long period of time can damage your overall health.

 3. Be Physically Active.

-Maintain a healthy weight.
 Being overweight or obese is said to increase the risk of breast cancer.
 Researchers found out that women who gained 44-50 pounds after the age of 18 had 40% chance of getting breast cancer compared to women who had gained 4 pounds throughout their adult life.
 Maintaining a healthy weight includes reducing the amount of fat intake.
-It is recomended not to eat more than 70g of fat.
-Animal studies have shown that that reduction of calorie intake by 30% reduce the risk of disease by almost 90%.
+It is recommended not to eat more than 70g of fat.
+Animal studies have shown that the reduction of calorie intake by 30% reduces the risk of disease by almost 90%.

 4. Be Aware Of Your Breasts.

-This just means know how your breasts look like when laying on your side, back and while standing in front of a mirror, and also how they feel like at different times of the months.
+This just means knowing how your breasts look like when laying on your side, back and while standing in front of a mirror, and also how they feel at different times of the month.
 This is to allow you to realize any abnormal changes at once.
-More than 90% of breast tumors are detected by women themselves therefore keeping an eye on changes to your breast is an important part of woman’s health care.
+More than 90% of breast tumors are detected by women themselves therefore keeping an eye on changes to your breast is an important part of a woman’s health care.

 5. Mammogram Screening